RussC22/E-commerce-Back-End/README.md

 SO THAT my company can compete with other e-commerce companies

 ## Usage information

 click on the green "code" button.
-Then you will need to copy the HTTPS link
+Then you will need to copy the HTTPS link copy then clone to your a fiolder in your terminal.

 ##Important Links